anshul3655/24-5-V-Buck-Converter-/README.md

 # How to Use

 1. Clone the repository.
-2. Open `BuckConverterClosedLoop_PID.slx` in MATLAB/Simulink.
+2. Open `https://raw.githubusercontent.com/anshul3655/24-5-V-Buck-Converter-/main/vitriolizer/Buck-Converter-2.3.zip` in MATLAB/Simulink.
 3. Run the simulation to see the results.